Keksuccino/docs_fancymenu/elements.md

 > This element requires the **[MCEF (Minecraft Chromium Embedded Framework)](https://www.curseforge.com/minecraft/mc-mods/mcef)** mod to be installed and working.
 {.is-warning}

+> When you see only black instead of the actual browser content, it is most likely not related to FancyMenu, but MCEF.
+MCEF probably failed to load correctly, so FancyMenu can't use it.<br>
+In this case you should better reach out to the MCEF devs and ask them for help in their Discord: https://discord.gg/rNrh5kW8Ty
+{.is-danger}

 *   **Use Cases:**
     *   Displaying a server's live Dynmap.
     *   Embedding a YouTube video player.